personalitaet/personalitaet/README.md

 Experienced in backend handling, I believe that backend coding is an art that not many truly understand.
 Always looking for ways to enhance and optimize backend processes.

 ## 💞️ Collaboration
-I'm open to collaborating on any project that involves improving its backend architecture.
-Let's create efficient and scalable solutions together!
+I'm open to collaborating on any project that involves improving its backend architecture, such as:
+* Backend-heavy tools (bots, dashboards, APIs, scrapers)
+* Any project that involves backend, security, or automation Let's create efficient and scalable solutions together!

 ## 📫 Connect with Me
 - Discord: @personalitaet